Sakuji Yoshimura

 Sakuji Yoshimura (吉村 作治, Yoshimura Sakuji) is a Japanese Egyptologist.
-He currently is Japan International University of Tokyo, He is a university president, professor emeritus at Waseda University, and visiting professor at Cyber University and TV personality.
+He currently works at the Higashi Nippon International University.
+He is a university president, professor emeritus at Waseda University, and visiting professor at Cyber University and TV personality.

 In 1978, Yoshimura and his team built a miniature pyramid for a Nippon Television documentary series.
 They originally planned to build a scaled-down model of the Cheops Pyramid, but the cost of limestone forced them to reduce the size.

 He was the first president of an online college Cyber University.